calaway/book_club/admin_guides/ebook_guide.md

 ## Each book
 1. If from the public library:
-    1. Search book on OverDrive: https://slcpl.overdrive.com/
+    1. Search book on OverDrive: https://slcpl.overdrive.com/.
+Alternatively you may be ussing Libby: https://libbyapp.com/
     1. Download ebook as an `.acsm` file
 1. If from Google Books:
     1. Download from https://play.google.com/books >> Library >> book's dot menu >> Export >> Export ACSM for EPUB
 1. Open the `.acsm` file with Adobe Digital Editions, wait for the book to be imported and open, then close the application
-1. Find the _encrypted_ epub file in `~/Documents/Digital Editions/` and open it with Calibre, wait for the book to be imported and open, then close the application
+1. Find the _encrypted_ epub file in `~/Documents/Digital Editions/` (newer versions stores these files to `~Documents/My Digital Editions`) and open it with Calibre, wait for the book to be imported and open, then close the application
-1. Find the _decrypted_ epub file in `~/Media/Ebooks/Calibre/` and open in your preferred ebook reader
+1. Find the _decrypted_ epub file in `~/Media/Ebooks/Calibre/` (newer versions stores these files to `~Calibre Library`) and open in your preferred ebook reader
 1. Optional: If you need to manipulate the decrypted file in any way, first copy it to a new directory, since Calibre manages that one and will overwrite any changes
 1. Optional: Return ebook to the library for the next person in queue